ShingShanger/csf432-fall2020/labs/lab11/README.md

 > A dictionary attack is based on trying all the strings in a pre-arranged listing.
 Such attacks originally used words one would find in a dictionary

 Aircrack-ng is a network software suite consisting of a detector, packet sniffer, WEP and WPA/WPA2-PSK cracker and analysis tool for 802.11 wireless LANs.
-Kali Linux has already been installed by default.
+Kali Linux has aircrack-ng installed by default ~ so no need to go through a painfull terminal download and install process here.

 You can learn more about the options you have available to you by running the manual command below: